Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 Sounds=        ; list of filenames, alternate audio files for this sound.
 Omit extensions.
 Defaults to the sound's INI name.
 Limit=5        ; integer, maximum number of simultaneous instances of this sound.
 LoopLimit=0    ; integer, total number of plays for a looping sound.
 0 means unlimited.
+Delay=0        ; float or float pair, delay in seconds.
+A pair chooses a random value in the range.
 Range=10       ; integer, audible range, in cells.
 Priority=10    ; integer, playback priority for this sound.
 Volume=1.0     ; float, volume multiplier.